WilliamJGrace/CV/README.md

 - Tasked with building a product to help automate a time-consuming process using AWS Microservices

-- Working with the client to ensure we deliver usable and manageable product
+- Working with the client to ensure we deliver a usable and manageable product

 **Coople** (May '19 to Feb '20)  -
 *Customer Support Specialist*